Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in New Jersey must be licensed by the Board of Examiners of Heating, Ventilating, Air Conditioning and Refrigeration Contractors.
 All contractors must be bonded and must participate in continuing education.
 Individuals who operate an HVAC business must also have general liability insurance.
-Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
-Choose a company with great reviews and stories of positive customer experiences.
+Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision.
+Choose a provider with stellar reviews and reports of positive experiences from customers.

-Always make sure you know the details of your project.
-When HVAC repairs are required, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are completed to verify that it’s working properly.
-When getting a replacement, ask your contractor to explain the new HVAC system energy efficiency, features, brand, estimated installation time, and model.
-Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Always make sure you know the details of a planned project.
+When HVAC repairs are required, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to ensure that it’s working properly.
+When replacing your HVAC, ask the installation company to provide details on the new energy efficiency, estimated installation time, features, model, and brand.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 You should have your HVAC system inspected about twice yearly.
 After the inspection, your technician will tell you if any services are needed.
 You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You might also consider purchasing a smart thermostat.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

-Typically, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
-Be sure to speak with a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.
+Typically, HVAC financing is through a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out a loan on your own.
+Be sure to speak with your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.